wisq/wisq.github.io/_drafts/kerbal-0.md

 Similarly, to head further out, you would wait until your periapsis and burn prograde.
 If you do this long enough, your apoapsis will escape Kerbin's gravity altogether and you'll be in interplanetary space.

-Burning retrograde at your periapsis, or prograde at your apoapsis, will make your orbit more circular by decreasing your apoapsis / increasing your periapsis, respectively.
+Burning retrograde at your periapsis, or prograde at your apoapsis, will make your orbit more circular by decreasing your apoapsis, or increasing your periapsis, respectively.
 The closer these are to each other, the more circular your orbit.
 Of course, if you do this enough, the two will swap places.

 ## Modding